conan-io/docs/reference/conanfile/tools/microsoft.rst

 - A *conantoolchain_<config>.props* file, that will be conditionally included from the previous *conantoolchain.props* file based on the configuration and platform, e.g.:
   *conantoolchain_release_x86.props*
+- A *conanvcvars.bat* file with the necessary ``vcvars`` invocation to define the build environment if necessary to build from the command line or from automated tools (might not be necessary if opening the IDE).
+This file will be automatically called by the ``tools.microsoft.MSBuild`` helper ``build()`` method.

 Every invocation to ``conan install`` with different configuration will create a new properties ``.props`` file, that will also be conditionally included.
 This allows to install different configurations,